 the nature of its use of SBVR (see sub clauses 2.2 and 2.4), and

-its support for SBVR concepts that are defined in clauses of this specification and implemented in the SBVR XMI Metamodel as specified in Clause 23 (see sub clause 2.3).
+its support for SBVR concepts that are defined in clauses of this specification and implemented in the SBVR MOF Metamodel as specified in Clause 23 (see sub clause 2.3).

 Types of conformance

-There are three distince types of conformance for this SBVR Specification.
+There are three distinct types of conformance for this SBVR Specification.
 These are listed below.
 Unless otherwise stated, these types of conformance are independent.

 Abstract syntax conformance.
 A tool demonstrating SBVR Abstract syntax conformance provides a user interface, reports and/or an API that enables instances of SBVR concepts that are implemented in the SBVR XMI Metamodel to be created, read, updated, and deleted.
 User interfaces and reports shall use the representations for these SBVR concepts as specified in Clauses 8 through 21, and APIs shall use the representations for SBVR concepts as specified in Clauses 23 & 25.
 The tool must also provide a way to validate the well-formedness of the content in SBVR Terminological Dictionaries and Rulebooks based on Definitions and Definitional Rules specified in the SBVR Vocabulary (Clauses 8 through 21).

 Terminological Dictionary and/or Rulebook interchange conformance.
-A tool demonstrating SBVR Terminological Dictionary and/or Rulebook interchange conformance can import and export conformant SBVR Content Model Exchange Documents in SBVR XMI XSD-based XML files for all valid SBVR Terminological Dictionaries and Rulebooks (see sub clause 2.4 for details).
+A tool demonstrating SBVR Terminological Dictionary and/or Rulebook interchange conformance can import and export conformant SBVR Content Model Exchange Documents in the SBVR XMI XML Schema file for all valid SBVR Terminological Dictionaries and Rulebooks (see sub clause 2.4 for details).
 Terminological Dictionary and/or Rulebook interchange conformance implies SBVR Abstract syntax conformance.
-A conforming SBVR v1.3 tool shall be able to load and save XMI in the SBVR XMI XSD format (sub clause 25.3).
+A conforming SBVR tool shall be able to load and save SBVR Content Models in the SBVR XMI XML Schema format (sub clause 25.3).

 it, transformation of SBVR Terminological Dictionaries to UML Domain Logical Data Models or ODM/OWL Domain Reasoning Models, or transformation of SBVR Rulebooks to executable rules.
 The normative specification for SBVR semantics includes Clauses 8 through 21, 23, & 24.
 SBVR Semantics conformance implies SBVR Abstract syntax conformance.